mit-satori/getting-started/satori-workload-manager-using-slurm.rst

 Queue Policies
 ~~~~~~~~~~~~~~
-Account holders who are comfortable with basic practices of how to use the system productively (understanding basic Linux commands, learning interactive and batch scheduling techniques, developing
+Account holders who are comfortable with basic practices of how to use the
+system productively (understanding basic Linux commands, learning interactive
-basic strategies for managing large numbers of files etc... ) are able to access higher level queues on
+and batch scheduling techniques, developing basic strategies for managing large
+numbers of files etc... ) are able to access higher level queues on the system.
-the system.
-These can be useful for urgent time constraints such as paper deadlines and for more involved workflows.
-To request acccess to the priority queue first make sure you are comfortable with the technical and social norms of using a shared system.
-Then please email support-satori@techsquare.com and indicate that you would like to access higher level queue features.
+These can be useful for urgent time constraints such as paper deadlines and for
+more involved workflows.
+To request acccess to the priority queue first make
+sure you are comfortable with the technical and social norms of using a shared
+system.
+Then please email support-satori@techsquare.com and indicate that you
+would like to access higher level queue features.

-A set higher level queues has initially been set up in two configureations, 1 Node with 4 GPUs and 2 Nodes with 8 GPU's.
-Job run  length will be capped at 24 hours so please use checkpointing.
-There will be a limit of 2 parallel jobs per user running during peak times.
-If these queue setting do not meet your project goals, please email support-satori@techsquare.com with your needed requirments and we will consider them.
+A set higher level queues has initially been set up in two configurations, 1
+Node with 4 GPUs and 2 Nodes with 8 GPU's.
+Job run  length will be capped at 24
+hours so please use checkpointing.
+There will be a limit of 2 parallel jobs per
+user running during peak times.
+If these queue settings do not meet your project
+goals, please email support-satori@techsquare.com with your needed requirments
+and we will consider them.

 Running jobs in series
 ~~~~~~~~~~~~~~~~~~~~~~